emrgnt-cmplxty/SmolTrainer/README.md

 # SmolTrainer

-Welcome to SmolTrainer, an evolution of the popular nanoGPT repository, tailored to train additional models such as Llama, or with additional techniques like LoRA.
+Welcome to SmolTrainer, an evolution of the popular nanoGPT repository, tailored to train additional models with as little overhead as possible.
 ---

 ## Install and Setup